Marlins vs. Rockies Player Props Betting Odds

 Blackmon Stats

-- Blackmon has 43 hits with 11 doubles, a triple, three home runs and 18 walks.
-He has driven in 17 runs.
+- Blackmon has recorded 44 hits with 12 doubles, a triple, three home runs and 18 walks.
+He has driven in 18 runs.

-- Blackmon hopes to build on a three-game hitting streak in this matchup.
-During his last five outings he is batting .250 with two doubles, a walk and an RBI.
+- Blackmon will look for his fifth straight game with a hit in this contest.
+During his last five outings he is batting .250 with three doubles, a walk and two RBI.

 Blackmon Recent Games